-The spring and summer of 1943 was a busy time for the 3d Attack Group, all four squadrons of which were now based on New Guinea.
+The spring and summer of 1943 was a busy time for the 3d Attack Group, all four squadrons of which were now based in New Guinea.
 The 8th, 13th and 90th Squadrons were equipped with modified B-25s and the 90th Squadron with A-20 Havocs.
-In desperation the Japanese struggled to reinforce their far-flung empire in the Southwest Pacific.
-A steady flow of troops, supplies, and aircraft were ferried regularly from Tokyo to Rabaul at the north tip of New Britain Island.
+In desperation, the Japanese struggled to reinforce their far-flung empire in the Southwest Pacific.
+A steady flow of troops, supplies, and aircraft was ferried regularly from Tokyo to Rabaul at the north tip of New Britain Island.
 From there they were dispersed east to Bougainville and the Solomons, south to Cape Gloucester and besieged Lae, and west to the north coast of New Guinea at Wewak.

 Rabaul's supply chain to the Solomons gained new precedence for Japanese war planners on June 30.
 Admiral Halsey landed the 43d Infantry Division on New Georgia Island northwest of Guadalcanal, and American soldiers were knocking on Bougainville's back door.
-From the Munda Airstrip on New Georgia, American aircraft mounted regular missions against Bougainville, and Rabaul as well.
+From the Munda Airstrip on New Georgia, American aircraft-mounted regular missions against Bougainville, and Rabaul as well.

-Meanwhile B-17 Flying Fortresses and B-24 Liberators based in Australia and New Guinea continued to pound Rabaul from miles above its sheltered Simpson Harbor.
+Meanwhile, B-17 Flying Fortresses and B-24 Liberators based in Australia and New Guinea continued to pound Rabaul from miles above its sheltered Simpson Harbor.
 The 3d Attack Group Mitchells and Havocs simultaneously did their best to intercept ships at sea.
-Hunting became slim-pickin's, but remained quite dangerous.
+Hunting became slim-Pickin's but remained quite dangerous.
 Since the horrible defeat in the Bismarck Sea, seldom did ships travel any longer in convoys, and never without impressive fighter cover.

 On July 9 Wilkie's good friend Bill Webster was shot down by seven enemy fighters 50 miles south of Salamaua.
 It was a solemn reminder to Wilkins, who had lost all of his close friends in the deadly July mission one year earlier, that there was grave danger in getting too close to the men you flew with.
 It was a lesson especially driven home to him by his leadership roles.
-Fortunately, in this rare occasion, Webster and most of his crew were rescued by an Australian coast-watcher and returned to the squadron.
+Fortunately, on this rare occasion, Webster and most of his crew were rescued by an Australian coast-watcher and returned to the squadron.

 Promoted to captain in February, upon his return to the 8th Squadron Ray Wilkins led repeated barge hunts and low-level strikes against Salamua, Lae, and other enemy strongholds.
 On July 20 he led the attack on the Gogol River bridge near Madang, the deepest penetration by American attack bombers to that date.

 On July 28 he led the squadron in an attack against two destroyers off Cape Gloucester.
 Without fighter cover and under an intense barrage of surface-to-air fire, he made two passes on one of the enemy ships.
 Returning through a melee of enemy Zeroes, his B-25 was riddled with bullets but somehow, he managed to break free and nurse it home.
 The very next day he returned to find one surviving destroyer, scoring two direct hits and sending it to the ocean floor.
-For that action he was awarded his first Distinguished Flying Cross.
+For that action, he was awarded his first Distinguished Flying Cross.
 Soon thereafter he received an Oak Leaf Cluster to wear on his DFC, this for completing 50 combat missions.